databendlabs/databend/README.md

 ## License

-Currently, Databend is released under a combination of two licenses: the [Apache License 2.0](licenses/apache.md) and the [Elastic License 2.0](licenses/elastic_v2.md).
-The latter is for our enterprise features under the `ee` directory
+Databend is released under a combination of two licenses: the [Apache License 2.0](licenses/Apache-2.0.txt) and the [Elastic License 2.0](licenses/Elastic.txt).
+Read the [LICENSE](LICENSE) file for more details.

-When contributing to a Databend feature, you can find the relevant license in the comments at the top of each file.
+When contributing to a Databend feature, you can find the relevant license header in each file.

 ## Acknowledgement